nikomatsakis/babysteps/babysteps/_posts/2022-09-21-dyn-async-traits-part-9-callee-site-selection.md

 ## If we added support for unsized return values...

-Imagine that we could have a function that returned a `dyn Future`:
+The idea is to build on the mechanisms proposed in [RFC 2884].
+With that RFC, you would be able to have functions that returned a `dyn Future`:

 ```rust
 fn return_dyn() -> dyn Future<Output = ()> {